-BSI-Kritis regulations (BSI-Kritisverordnungen) further implement the IT-SiG's information security and notification requirements in some sectors.
-For more information, see the critical information protection website which supports a joint initiative from the BSI and the Federal Office of Civil Protection and Disaster Assistance (Bundesamt für Bevölkerungsschutz und Katastrophenhilfe) (BBK).
+BSI-Kritis regulations further implement the BSIG's information security and notification requirements in some sectors.
+For more information, see the critical information protection website which supports a joint initiative from the BSI and the Federal Office of Civil Protection and Disaster Assistance.

-The NIS Directive and the European Commission's implementing regulations impose more detailed security requirements on digital service providers.
+The NIS Directive and the implementing regulations impose more detailed security requirements on digital service providers.
 However, the Directive also prohibits member states from imposing additional security and notification obligations on digital service providers because of the cross-border nature of their services (Article 16(10), NIS Directive).

-For more details on the NIS Directive and its requirements, see Practice Note, EU NIS Directive Implementation Activities: Overview (W-013-2158).
+For more details on the NIS Directive and its requirements, see Practice Note, EU NIS Directive Implementation Activities: Overview.